mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

   boxShadow: '0 3px 5px 2px rgba(255, 105, 135, .3)',
 };

-// First we get the classNames with Glamor css function const buttonClasses = css(buttonStyles);
+// First we get the clsx with Glamor css function const buttonClasses = css(buttonStyles);

 // We need the class names to be strings